Frequently Asked Questions About Susan B. Anthony and Family

 What was Susan B. Anthony’s family like?

-Anthony was raised in the Quaker faith that believed that every human being embodied the light of God.
+Miss Anthony was raised in the Quaker faith that believed that every human being embodied the light of God.
 Her father strongly disapproved of alcoholic beverages and resisted spending tax money on war.
 When her father’s cotton mill went bankrupt in her 18th year, she worked as a teacher to support the family.
-The Anthonys, like many of their friends, helped slaves make their way to freedom along the Underground Railroad. ?
-The family relocated to Rochester, NY.
+The Anthonys, like many of their friends, helped slaves make their way to freedom along the Underground Railroad.

 How many siblings did Susan B. Anthony have?